tanthai028/Corona-Search/README.md

 2. After compilation, to run the program, you would type the following command: a.exe

 # Coordinate points
 Data in input file in.txt (the red points are outside of the circle):

+The numbers are x coordinate of the center of the circle, y coordinate of the center of the circle, r the radius of the circle, and N that says how many points are there in the file.
 ~~~
 -1 1 5 14
 3 1